viettran-edgeAI/MCU/tools/data_processing/README.md

 The visualization compares original high-dimensional data vs quantized data in 3D PCA space, helping you understand:
 - **Before Quantization**: Natural class boundaries and feature relationships
-- **After Quantization**: How 2-bit compression affects class separability
+- **After Quantization**: How your chosen bit quantization affects class separability
 - **Trade-off Assessment**: Whether the compression is suitable for your classification task

 **Classification Impact:**